This article, How To Neutralize Lye Spills When Making Soap, is part 3 of the Farm Girl’s Making Soap Safely Series.

 Rinse the entire area well with plain, cold water.
 Then, because soap batter also leaves behind an oily residue, follow up with a thorough cleaning with a mild soap (dish soap is perfect).
-Don’t use household cleaners like 409 or Clorox.
+Again, rinse with plain water.

-For lye granules, lye water, or raw soap batter on your skin, rinse, rinse, rinse with copious amounts of plain, cold water.
+For a few specks of lye granules, small splashes of lye water, or splatters of soap batter on your skin, rinse, rinse, rinse with copious amounts of plain, cold water.
 After you’ve rinsed thoroughly, wash the area well with a mild soap and rinse some more.

 If you’ve had a major mishap and lye solution or soap batter is soaking your clothes, remove them immediately (Strip, girl!
 Now’s not the time for modesty!) and follow the suggestions above.